tinsae-ghilay/tinsae-ghilay.github.io/README.md

 And for navigating back just reverse the steps.

 ##### Also.
-If you want to see how this looks in a website, look at it <a href="https://tinsae-ghilay.github.io/calendar.html">here</a>\
+If you want to see how this looks in a website, look at it [here](https://tinsae-ghilay.github.io/calendar.html)\
-Opinion, comments advice and recomendations will be greatly apreciated.
+Opinion, comments advice and recommendations will be greatly appreciated.

 #### Maintainer